Cossack raids: Sea raids

 However, the Cossacks cannot pass so quickly that they cannot be seen, and the alarm is then sounded throughout the whole country, even as far as Constantinople.
 The Great Lord [sultan] sends messengers all along the coasts...warning that the Cossacks have put to sea, so that everyone may be on his guard.
 All is in vain, however, since the Cossacks choose their time and season so advantageously that in 36 or 40 hours they have reached Anatolia.
 They land, each man carrying his firearm, leaving only two men and two boys on guard in each boat.
 They surprise the towns, capture them, loot and burn them, venturing sometimes as far as a league inland.
 Then they return immediately [to their boats] and embark with their booty, to try their luck elsewhere.

 Impact of sea raids

-The need to counter Cossack sea raids, though not entirely successful, led the Ottomans to pull a significant amount of their naval forces out of the Mediterranean Sea, weakening their influence.
-Cossack sea raids also had an economic impact, discouraging trade on Ottoman shore due to risk of Cossack attacks.
-As explorer Evliya Celebi noted, the rural population of Sinop was unwilling to engage in agriculture, as they believed their harvest would be destroyed during Cossack attacks.
+The need to counter Cossack sea raids, though not entirely successful, led the Ottomans to withdraw a significant portion of their naval forces from the Mediterranean Sea, weakening their influence.
+Cossack sea raids also had an economic impact, discouraging trade on the Ottoman shore due to the risk of Cossack attacks.
+As explorer Evliya Çelebi noted, the rural population of Sinop was unwilling to engage in agriculture, as they believed their harvest would be destroyed during Cossack attacks.

-In the long-term, Cossack raids had demonstrated that the Ottoman Empire, which had conquered southeast Europe centuries prior, was not invincible and that their era of influence over European affairs was coming to an end.
+In the long term, Cossack raids had demonstrated that the Ottoman Empire, which had conquered southeast Europe centuries prior, was not invincible and that its era of influence over European affairs was coming to an end.
 Both European and Ottoman chronicler descriptions of the devastation caused by Cossack sea raids resembled those of Gothic sea attacks on the Byzantine Empire in the 5th century.